dask/dask/docs/source/dataframe-joins.rst

 Large to Small Joins
 --------------------

-Many join or merge computations combine a large tqble with one small one.
+Many join or merge computations combine a large table with one small one.
 If the small table is either a single partition Dask DataFrame or even just a normal Pandas DataFrame then the computation can proceed in an embarrassingly parallel way, where each partition of the large dataframe is joined against the